Heard Island and McDonald Islands

 The islands are among the most remote places on Earth: They are located about 4100 km southwest of Perth, 3,850 km southwest of Cape Leeuwin, Australia, 4,200 km southeast of South Africa, 3,830 km southeast of Madagascar, 1,630 km north of Antarctica, and 450 km southeast of the Kerguelen Islands (part of French Southern and Antarctic Lands).

-The islands, which are uninhabited, can only be reached by sea, which from Australia takes two weeks in the vessels normally used to access them.
+The islands, which are uninhabited, can be reached only by sea, and typically require a two-week voyage from Australia to visit.

 History

-Neither island cluster had recorded visitors until the mid-1850s.
+Early activities

+An early sighting of Heard Island is attributed to Peter Kemp of the British sealing snow Magnet on 27 November 1833.
+However, the evidence that Heard Island was the land sighted by Kemp is limited.
+Kemp Land in Antarctica was later named in his honour.

 An American sailor, John Heard, on the ship Oriental, sighted Heard Island on 25 November 1853, en route from Boston to Melbourne.
 He reported the discovery one month later and had the island named after him.
-William McDonald aboard the Samarang discovered the nearby McDonald Islands six weeks later, on 4 January 1854.
+His wife Fidelia Heard provided the first written description and drawings of the island.
+William McDonald aboard Samarang discovered the nearby McDonald Islands six weeks later, on 4 January 1854.